Avoiding Price Wars

 Scheduled Pricing Setting:

 Have more control over the price drops by setting a scheduled price.
 This will allow you to drop your minimum price by a selected percentage every number of days that is chosen by you.
-This allows you to chose when and how much to decrease the prices when there is a need.
+This allows you to choose when and how much to decrease the prices when there is a need.
 You can review this in detail here:

 Daily Target Velocity Setting: